-TURNITIN SCORE POLICY- Used on written submissions (journals and discussions) for purposes of plagiarism amongst students as well as outside sources.
-Scores should be no higher than 20% similarity to other sources.
+TURNITIN SCORE POLICY- Used on lab reports and other written assignments for purposes of plagiarism amongst students as well as outside sources.
+Scores should be no higher than 40% similarity to other sources.
 You should submit early enough (24-48 hours) to allow the score to appear.
 If the score is high you should reword your report and resubmit (again allowing enough time for the score to appear).
-Any Turnitin scores 8% or higher on submissions will be evaluated for similarity in individual answers - any paragraphs 90% highlighted (majority highlighted) will result in an automatic 0 for that written submission.
+Any Turnitin scores 25% or higher on submissions will be evaluated for similarity in individual answers - any paragraphs, answers, materials, or methods 90% highlighted (majority highlighted) will result in an automatic 0 for that entire lab report.

-Turnitin Score Lab Report Score

-<20% Acceptable

-<20% : 90% similarity on one or more question responses Automatic 0 on first offense.
-Student will be contacted by the instructor regarding NFC Academic Honesty Policy.

-21-30 Report Grade minus 20%

-31-39 Report Grade minus 30%

-≥40 Automatic 0 on first offense.
+Turnitin Score Lab Report Score <40% : All answers original Acceptable <40% : 90% similarity on one Automatic 0 on first offense.
+Student will be contacted by or more question responses the instructor regarding NFC Academic Honesty Policy.
+41-50 Report Grade minus 20% 51-60 Report Grade minus 30% >61 Automatic 0 on first offense.
 Student will be contacted by the instructor regarding NFC Academic Honesty Policy.